Types of Wall Plates

 - Commercial buildings often include switch plates with five or more gangs.

-You can also find combination plates for multiple switches and outlets, multiple switch types, and multiple data line types.
+You can also find combination wall plates for multiple switches and outlets, multiple switch types and multiple data line types.

-Wall plates fall into two general categories: basic thermoplastic plates, sometimes called contractor plates, and decorative plates, made from a wide range of materials.
+Wall plates fall into two main categories: basic thermoplastic plates, sometimes called contractor plates, and decorative plates.

 Thermoplastic Wall Plates

-You can buy single thermoplastic plates, but if you plan to install plates throughout the house, you’ll save money by getting wall plate packs.
-Typically, outlet plates and switch plates are sold in packs of 10.
+- You can buy single thermoplastic plates, or you can buy them in packs.
+Typically, outlet plates and switch plates are sold in packs of ten.

-The standard thermoplastic plate colors are white, brown, black and various off-white shades, but more vibrant options are available as well.
+- The standard colors are white, brown, black and various off-white shades, but more vibrant options are available as well.

-In bathrooms and kitchens, metal wall plates are a nice complement to fixtures and cabinet hardware.
-Or, you can find ceramic plates that match your tile.
+- In bathrooms and kitchens, metal wall plates are a nice complement to fixtures and cabinet hardware.
+Or find ceramic plates that match your tile.

-In a conventional wall plate design, the plate is a single unit, which you attach directly to the switch, outlet or jack with a matching screw.
+Conventional wall plates are a single unit that you attach directly to the switch, outlet or jack with a matching screw.

 There are three common wall plate sizes: standard, midsize/midway and jumbo.

-When selecting a size, it’s important that the plate completely cover the electrical box opening.
-If the opening is relatively large, you may need a jumbo plate to conceal it.
+- When selecting a size, the plate should completely cover the electrical box opening.
+If the opening is oversized, you may need a jumbo plate to conceal it.